atimin/nitpicker/docs/workflow.rst

 Nitpicker's Workflow
 =============================

-Nitpicker is created to provide testers and developers common workflow and it's supposed that the QA tests are stored with the source code in CVS repository and new features are developed in the separated
+Nitpicker is created to provide testers and developers common workflow and it's supposed that the use test cases are stored with the source code in CVS repository and new features are developed in the separated
 branches:

 ::